Emporia, Virginia: Governance

+Emporia was a Republican stronghold for many years after its founding and through the Reagan era.
+However, in the 1990s it began shifting toward the Democratic Party, with Bill Clinton carrying it by a majority for the first time in 1996.
+Since then, Emporia has voted consistently Democratic, with this party’s share of the vote increasing significantly under Barack Obama in 2008.
+In 2020, Joe Biden won over 67% of the vote, the strongest showing for a Democrat since the city was chartered.

-The City of Emporia is governed by a Council/Manager system.
-There are seven members of City Council elected from districts and a weak Mayor elected at large.
-City Council and the Mayor are elected to four year terms, in Federal Election years.
+The City of Emporia is governed by a council/manager system.
+There are seven members of city council elected from districts and a weak mayor elected at large.
+City council and the mayor are elected to four year terms, in federal election years.
 Their terms are staggered so that not all members are elected at once.

 The City of Emporia is also served by its own Treasurer, Commissioner of the Revenue, Sheriff and General Registrar.
-The Courts System, Greensville County Sheriff, Commonwealth's Attorney and the Public Schools are shared with Greensville County.
+The courts system, Greensville County Sheriff, Commonwealth's Attorney and the Public Schools are shared with Greensville County.

-A major source of the revenue for Greensville County now comes from speeding tickets issued to out of state travelers along I-95.
-This benefits both Virginia lawyers and the local economy.

-Emporia is the location of several voting houses which art part of Greensville Virginia's voting district I.